With the release of the Planet of the Apes trilogy, it makes one think of the best remakes in film history.

-Going back to films of the past or other countries to find good source material for films.
+Going back to films of the past or other countries to find good source material for films, Hollywood has managed to get these new versions right.
 Some of these films were so good, most people did not even know that they were remakes.
 There are quite a few options to choose from for this list, but we will limit them to the top ten remakes.

 Russelling Reviews top 10 film remakes